Contesting Alexander Payne's Election

 A lot of the extras talk about what a keen political satire this film is, and how the microcosm of the high school election this film centers around is such a great send-up of our country's parties and candidates.
 And I guess that's here to some degree.
 But I really think this film is so much stronger on a genuine, human story.
 Election is based (on an then unpublished novel by Tom Perrotta about) a real life incident where a school principal wound up fired and disgraced because he a pregnant girl was elected prom queen and he tried to deny it and cover it up, even to the point of setting all the ballots on fire.
 Like wow, how does a man get to that stage in his life?
 Sure, it might be fun to extrapolate that Chris Klein's character might have a bit of a George Bush hot take in it.
 But it's utterly fascinating to explore the utterly unromantic desperate lives in small town Omaha.
 The sociopathic ambition of student Reese Witherspoon crossing paths with the spiraling surrender of teacher Matthew Broderick at the absurd crossroads of an utterly meaningless student council.
 It's brilliant.

 The DVD gave us a great audio commentary by director Payne.
 He has a lot to say, on everything from the locations to the terrific soundtrack, and only occasionally pausing briefly towards the end of the film.
-But that's all Paramount ever gave us (this is true of their 2009 blu, too); no trailer, no nothin'.
+But that's all Paramount had ever given us (this is true of their 2009 blu, too); no trailer, no nothin'.
 Well, Criterion really picks up the slack here.
 First of all, yes, they carry over Paramount's commentary.
 Then they add a terrific 40+ minute documentary, which shows behind-the-scenes footage, an original alternate ending, and interviews everybody from the cast and crew, drawing in the experiences of the big stars, the novelist, some of the teens who only had bit parts, and even several different critics.
 Only one key person is really missing: Reese Witherspoon.
 But then, hey, the next thing they give us is a nice, on-screen interview with Reese Witherspoon!
 So really, we get everything you could want.
 They even include a local newscast about the film shoot taking place in their operational high school (yes, shooting went on as real classes were taking place).
 And yes, finally the trailer.

 But that's still not all, because Criterion has also remastered and included Payne's student film, The Passion of Martin (a 4k scan of the original 16mm negatives, presented in 1.32:1).
 Now, it's a student film, so it's definitely flawed and unpolished compared to a professional production like Election.
 But once you get past that, it gets pretty compelling and genuinely funny, thanks in no small part to being based on a strong novel.
 An on-screen text director's statement addresses most of the issues I had initially had with it, so I recommend doing what I didn't and reading that first.
 Then Payne also gives a good on-camera interview talking about the early days of his career, the making of Martin, and how it all lead and connects to Election.
 Also included is a 10-page fold-out insert with notes by Slate film critic Dana Stevens.